sanbhat/coding_interview_questions/README.md

 <a id='tree_to_sumtree' />

-[BinartTreeToSumTree](src/tree/BinaryTreeToSumTree.java) - Right view of the Binary Tree
+[BinartTreeToSumTree](src/tree/BinaryTreeToSumTree.java) - Binary tree to the sum tree problem.
+Each parent node will have a value = cumulative (left node value + right node value)